Motivic multiplicativity of complete intersections: Introduction

-(ii) A naturally constructed self-dual CK decomposition of $X$ is multiplicative if and only if the cycle class $\delta_{X*}D$ is completely decomposable, where $\delta_X: X\rightarrow X^2$ is the diagonal morphism.
+\item[(ii)] The naturally constructed self-dual CK decomposition of $X$ is multiplicative if and only if the cycle class $\delta_{X*}D$ is completely decomposable, where $\delta_X: X\rightarrow X^2$ is the diagonal morphism.

-(iii) The motivic 2-fold multiplicativity defect $\mathfrak{d}(X)=2k$ with $1\leq k\leq n-1$ and $k\neq\frac{n}{2}$ if and only if the cycle class $\delta_{X*}D^{k+1}$ is completely decomposable but $\delta_{X*}D^{k}$ is not. \end{theorem} In the case of general Calabi-Yau complete intersections, the statement (i) strengthens a main result of L. Fu \cite{F13} proved by a quite different method.
+\item[(iii)] The motivic 2-fold multiplicativity defect of the natural CK decomposition of $X$ takes values in $\{2k|0\leq k\leq n-1,k\neq\frac{n}{2}\}$.
+More precisely, it is equal to $2k$ if and only if the cycle class $\delta_{X*}D^{k+1}$ is completely decomposable, whereas $\delta_{X*}D^{k}$ is not. \end{enumerate} \end{theorem} For general Calabi--Yau complete intersections, part (i) strengthens a main result of Fu in \cite{F13}, which was obtained by a substantially different method.

-Under the Fano or Calabi-Yau condition, a new geometric input is the existence of \emph{isogenous} correspondences and relevant varieties.
-Our method stresses on establishing the required cycle relations by considering proper intersections of closely relevant varieties.
-This highlights the importance of the geometry of isogenous correspondences on these varieties, which can be regarded as analogues of isogenous homomorphisms of abelian varieties as indicated by Voisin \cite{Voi04}.
-Moreover, we have to point out that the approach evolves from that for K3 surfaces in \cite{Ba19}.
+Under the Fano or Calabi--Yau hypothesis, a key new geometric input is the existence of \emph{isogenous} correspondences and related varieties.
+Our method focuses on establishing the required relations among cycle classes by studying proper intersections of closely related varieties.
+This highlights the importance of the geometry of isogenous correspondences on these varieties.
+Such correspondences may be viewed as analogues of isogenies between abelian varieties, as suggested by Voisin \cite{Voi04}.
+We also point out that our approach develops ideas originating in the study of K3 surfaces in \cite{Ba19}.

+We derive several applications throughout the article.
+We conclude the introduction by recording the following two consequences.